-'Internally invoiced goods and services' means goods or services which are provided within the
+'Internally invoiced goods and services' means goods or services which are provided within the beneficiary's organisation directly for the action and which the beneficiary values on the basis of its usual cost accounting practices.

 Indirect costs

 E. Indirect costs